Hollow-of-Aether/Stuff/README.md

 # Another Anime Theme
-This is my Another anime theme folder.
+This is my Another anime theme.
 Just follow what better discord says
+I am not an expert